Turkish man found dead in Kamala residence

-A 30-year-old Turkish man was found dead in a residence in Kamala, with police reporting no signs of assault or struggle as they investigate the cause of death.
+Police said a 30-year-old Turkish man was found dead in a three-storey residence in Kamala, Phuket, on May 26, with no signs of assault or foul play.

-A 30-year-old Turkish man was found dead in a house in Kamala on Tuesday afternoon, police said.
+A 30-year-old Turkish man was found dead in a house in Kamala, Phuket, on May 26, police said.

-Officers from Kamala Police Station were called to the three-storey residence in Bang Wan Village, behind the Kamala Child Development Center near the Kamala reservoir, at about 3:30pm.
+Officers from Kamala Police Station were called after rescue workers reported the case at about 3:30pm.
+Police went to the three-storey residence in Bang Wan Village, behind the Kamala Child Development Center near the Kamala reservoir, in Kamala subdistrict, Kathu district.

 Police and rescue workers found the man’s body near the bedroom door on the third floor.
-Investigators said there were no signs of physical assault or struggle.
+Investigators said there were no signs of physical assault, foul play or struggle.

 According to police, traces of bodily fluids were found on the man’s face, and vomit was discovered in the toilet.